Labour For Second Baby

 A new way to approach birth

 With more usable skills, you’ll approach this second birth entirely different than your first one.
 You know giving birth is an intense journey and you know you feel better when in control and more overwhelmed when you feel out of control.
-Now you’ll feel confident, capable, different and enthusiastic rather than anxious, unrealistically optimistic and just plan hopeful.
+Now you’ll feel confident, capable, different and enthusiastic rather than anxious, unrealistically optimistic and just plain hopeful.

 Birthing Better is full of skills but none are hard and many just make so much sense you’ll think to yourself: ‘Why aren’t these skills everywhere’ and ‘Why didn’t I know these skills last time?’